Terry White Chemists Perindopril Tablets

 Tell your doctor as soon as possible if you do not feel well while you are taking perindopril or if you have any questions or concerns.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.
 All medicines can have side effects.
 Sometimes they are serious but most of the time they are not.

 Tell your doctor if you notice any of the following:

 - cough, often described as dry and irritating

 - shortness of breath, discomfort on exertion

 - headache, dizziness, vertigo, pins and needles

 - vision disturbances

-- nausea, vomiting, taste disturbances, indigestion, diarrhoea, constipation or stomach pain
+- nausea, vomiting, taste disturbances, indigestion, diarrhoea, constipation or abdominal pain

 - muscle cramps